Raiyan-S/Up-Down-Counter/README.md

 have is 2n, where n is the number of flip-flops used in the counter.

 For example, if we have 2 flip-flops, the maximum number of counter outputs is 4, i.e.22.
-So, it is called "MOD-4 counter" or "Modulus 4 counter".
+So, it is called the "MOD-4 counter" or "Modulus 4 counter".

 ### Synchronous Counter